-- at least 70% of the Company's investments must comprise 'qualifying holdings' (as defined in the legislation); - at least 70% of the 70% of qualifying holdings must be invested in Ordinary shares with no preferential rights; - no single investment made can exceed 15% of the total company value; and - a minimum of 10% of each Qualifying Investment must be in Ordinary shares with no preferential rights.
+- at least 70% of the Company's investments must comprise 'qualifying holdings' (as defined in the legislation); - at least 70% of the 70% of qualifying holdings must be invested in Ordinary shares with no preferential rights (for money allotted pre April 2011 the limit is 30% for new investments); - no single investment made can exceed 15% of the total Company value; and - a minimum of 10% of each Qualifying Investment must be in Ordinary shares with no preferential rights.

-A 'qualifying holding' consists of up to £5 million invested in any one year in new shares or securities in an unquoted UK company (or companies quoted on AIM) which is carrying on a qualifying trade and whose gross assets do not exceed a prescribed limit at the time of investment.
+A 'qualifying holding' consists of up to £5 million invested in any one year in new shares or securities in an unquoted company (or companies quoted on AIM) which is carrying on a qualifying trade and whose gross assets do not exceed a prescribed limit at the time of investment.
 The definition of a 'qualifying trade' excludes certain activities such as property investment and development, financial services and asset leasing.